scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 We offer a variant library that inserts a commented out copy of the code that has been annotated with the sites that are to be edited by the user.

 Opportunities for interoperability
 ++++++++++++++++++++++++++++++++++++++

 The set of template libraries can encourage synergistic interoperability between software packages supported by the snippet libraries.
 That is the development of notebooks that use two or more software packages and even programming languages.
-More general and well-known examples of interoperability include the Cython packages in Python that enable the running of C++ code inside Python, the *reticulate* package that enables the running of Python code in R :cite:`Ushey23`, and the PyCall package in Julia that enables the running of the Python packages in Julia.
+More general and well-known examples of interoperability include the Cython packages in Python that enable the running of C++ code inside Python, the *reticulate* package that enables the running of Python code in R :cite:`Ushey23`, and the PyCall package in Julia that enables the running of the Python packages in Julia (https://github.com/JuliaPy/PyCall.jl).
 The latter package is widely used to run matplotlib in Julia.
 Interoperability already occurs between the CCP4 :cite:`Agirre23`, clipper :cite:`McNicholas18`, gemmi :cite:`Wojdyr22`, reciprocalspaceship :cite:`Greisman21`, Careless :cite:`Dalton22`,and *cctbx* projects and to a limited extent between *cctbx* and *PyMOL*, but interoperability could be more widespread if the walls around the software silos were lowered.
 The snippet libraries provided here can prompt taking advantage of this interoperability in Jupyter and Colab notebooks.

 Acknowledgments
 ----------------------